qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

     Shell commands should be run in a Bash shell.
     If you are using Windows, we recommend using Git Bash.

-## The file connectivity service
+## The File Connectivity Service

-The File Connectivity Service is an example of a service that can be used to load data from remote files in a Qlik Core stack.
-This service can be configured to provide built-in data connectivity to connect to [OAuth 2.0](https://oauth.net/2/)-protected data sources like Dropbox, OneDrive, and GoogleDrive.
+The File Connectivity Service is an example of a service that you can use to load data from remote files in a Qlik Core stack.
+You can configure this service to provide built-in data connectivity to connect to
+[OAuth 2.0](https://oauth.net/2/)-protected data sources like Dropbox, OneDrive, and Google Drive.

-The data connection service that is used in this tutorial works by defining a unique HTTP endpoint for each registered connection provider.
+The data connection service in this tutorial works by defining a unique HTTP endpoint for each registered connection provider.
 The Qlik Associative Engine can then access different data sources by making calls to the service-defined HTTP endpoints.